Trading Futures in Croatia – Sim Time!

 At the end of every day we spend time reviewing our trading performance with our senior traders and mentors.
 Even though we are down most days and our sheets are filled with losers, they are supportive and satisfied with our results as long as we follow the rules.
 They get very grumpy and lecture us when we don’t follow the rules.
 They share their wisdom with us daily and push us for better results.
 The biggest focus is on following the rules and being disciplined in our approach.
 As trading is a career where discipline is an integral part of becoming successful.
 Being disciplined is one of the most important aspects we work on, specifically, know the rules and follow the rules.
 They tell us that positive numbers will come if we can just do that.
 I hope so.
 All these losses suck!

-It's winter holiday time soon so we will be winding up the year shortly.
+It’s winter holiday time soon so we will be winding up the year shortly.
 We’re looking forward to an old Positive tradition: the annual football/soccer game, as well as end of year party.
 Woohoo!
 So don’t worry we’ll be back in the new year to share more thoughts and experiences on what it’s like being a futures trader at Positive Equity.
 In the meantime happy holidays to you and yours.
-See you in 2016!
+See you next year!